-The Association invests a portion of its investment portfolio in an index pooled fund which invests in Canadian fixed income investments.
-The Association mitigates its interest rate exposure by investing in an index pooled fund that is comprised of investments with varying terms to maturity.
+The Association invests a portion of its investment portfolio in a pooled fund which invests in Canadian fixed income investments.
+The Association mitigates its interest rate exposure by investing in a pooled fund that is comprised of investments with varying terms to maturity.